 Students with Disabilities

 The faculty and staff of YDS make every reasonable effort to facilitate the learning of students capable of graduate-level seminary work.
-Any student who has a condition that may prevent full demonstration of her or his abilities should contact the Resource Office on Disabilities to request disability-related accommodation or service.
+Any student who has a condition that may prevent full demonstration of the student’s abilities should contact the Resource Office on Disabilities to request disability-related accommodation or service.
 Students should also contact their teachers to discuss learning needs and accommodations to ensure the students’ full participation and evaluation in their courses.